 So, how much time should you spend?
 It depends.

 - how long you’ve been in ministry.
 If you been in ministry several years, you have a backlog of study material.
 If you haven’t you will probably need to set aside more study time.
 I did in my early ministry years.

-- how well you’ve kept your previous study notes, sermons, and materials upon which to refer back
+- how well you’ve catalogued your previous study notes, sermons, and materials.

-Here are a few thoughts to consider as you answer this question for yourself.
+Here are a few ideas to consider as you answer this question for yourself.